Franky1/Streamlit-Tesseract/README.md

 - [x] Test it locally with Docker
 - [x] Add OpenCV preprocessing of the image
+- [x] Add more OpenCV preprocessing options for rotation
+- [ ] Add more OpenCV preprocessing options for cropping
-- [ ] Add more OpenCV preprocessing options for cropping, rotation, etc.
+- [ ] Add more OpenCV preprocessing options for brightness and contrast
+- [ ] Add non-destructive image rotation
 - [ ] Add two column design
-- [ ] Add import of pdf files with pdf2image
+- [x] Add import of pdf files with pdf2image
 - [x] Add more error handling
 - [x] Add caching to speed up the app
 - [x] Add a progress bar